 I. Design phase: The primary outputs of this phase are: a) design of the Emergency Operation Coordination ICT System that includes a community incident reporting system, a GIS system with data and information essential for efficient emergency response coordination, a call center function, and a coordination system based on Standard Operating Procedures (SOPs); and b) technical specifications of the equipment to be purchased.
 The EOCC will be housed within the NDMA and the design of the EOCC has to take into account the space availability and the availability of staff to man the center.
 This has to be carried out in close consultation with the Chief Executive and the other senior staff of the NDMA.

-II.
+- II.
+Build phase: The primary output of this phase should be the design input and supervision of the NDMA office space during the construction phase.
+This is to ensure the safety and integrity of both the site and the structure to be able to host all necessary equipment to be able to perform the intended functions.
+The structure should be able to withstand the known hazards (e.g. windstorm, fire, floods, etc.) and should be capable of 24/7 operation for an extended period even during major disasters affecting the immediate area. - III.
 Equip phase: The building should be supplied with the appropriate equipment and install the developed EOCC system to enable the full functionality required for disaster response coordination, even during times when the immediate area is directly affected.
 This may include monitor and projection systems, map displays, multi-layered telecommunications equipment (landline, mobile, satellite, radio etc, depending on the affordability for NDMA to maintain), power back-up systems, security systems, etc.

-In this context, the PMU and MNPHI envisages to hire a qualified consultant firm with proven expertise and background in the design and implementation of EOCCs to support NDMA in implementing the design, and equip phases as will be described in the TOR.
+In this context, the PMU and MNPHI envisages to hire a qualified consultant firm with proven expertise and background in the design and implementation of EOCCs to support NDMA in implementing the design, supervision and equip phases as will be described in the TOR.